Jade Stone – Characteristics, Varieties, Classification and Cutting

 Classification

-The Chinese jade industry uses a ranking system to classify jade according to the amount of improvement it has received.
+The Chinese jade industry uses a grading system to categorise them according to the amount of enhancements they have received.

 This jade grading system is described in grades – from A to D:

-• Grade A - Jadeite is not dyed or filled, but may have been coated, is considered stable.
+• Grade A – the jadeite is not dyed or filled, but may have received a coating, it is considered stable.

 • Grade B – may have been filled and bleached but is not dyed.